butterbot6283/Discord-MPC-Rich-Presence/README.md

 <img width="415" height="149" alt="image" src="https://github.com/user-attachments/assets/39d6ca48-c7dd-47a8-bb78-8a60ef4adfca" /><img width="415" height="149" alt="image" src="https://github.com/user-attachments/assets/ad80f955-6da1-4f48-b72e-66e418530744" />

+### Season-Aware Episode Formatting
+When episode titles come from TMDb (`autoEpisode`), the display format adapts to the season number:
+- **Season 0** (TMDb's convention for Specials/OVA/ONA) → `Special Episode X: Title`
+- **Season 1** → `Episode X: Title` (no season prefix)
+- **Season 2 and up** → `S0XE0X: Title`
+If a `titles_sX.txt` file exists in the video folder, its season number takes priority over whatever is parsed from the filename.
+Episode titles sourced from `titles.txt` / `titles_sX.txt` themselves always keep their own format (`Episode XX: Title` or `S0XE0X: Title` based on the filename) regardless of this rule — this only affects titles auto-fetched from TMDb.

+### Movie Tagline & Release Date
+For movies (no episode detected), the large image tooltip automatically combines the TMDb tagline and release date, e.g. `"One.
+Last.
+Ride."
+(Jun 25, 2026)`.
+Falls back to just the release date if no tagline is available, and is skipped entirely if `customBigText` is set.

 ### Slideshow
 Set `slideshowInterval` (in seconds) to rotate through multiple custom images or TMDb posters on a timer.
 Supports both random cycling (if `randomPoster` is on) and sequential cycling.
 Set to `0` to disable.